A colocalization spectral sequence: Colocalization with respect to a hereditary torsion theory

-It is worth noting the following results from~\cite{ShamirTorsion}. \begin{proposition}[{\cite[Lemma 2.8]{ShamirTorsion}}] Let $\tc$ be a hereditary torsion class and denote by $\cc_\tc$ the set of all cyclic $\tc$-torsion modules.
-Then $\loc{\tc}=\loc{\cc_\tc}$ and therefore $\tc$-colocalization and $\tc$-nullification exists for every $\ring$-complex. \end{proposition}
+We record the following results from~\cite{ShamirTorsion}, these pass to the graded case with no change. \begin{proposition}[{\cite[Lemma 2.8]{ShamirTorsion}}] Let $\tc$ be a hereditary torsion class and denote by $\Cyc_\tc$ the set of all cyclic $\tc$-torsion modules.
+Then $\loc{\tc}=\loc{\Cyc_\tc}$ and therefore $\tc$-colocalization and $\tc$-nullification exist for every $\ring$-complex. \end{proposition}

 \begin{proposition}[{\cite[Corollary 2.11]{ShamirTorsion}}] Let $\tc$ be a hereditary torsion class, then a bounded-above $\ring$-complex $\Xcomplex$ is $\tc$-cellular if and only if $H_n(\Xcomplex)$ is $\tc$-torsion for all $n$. \end{proposition}